nahidsaikat/nahidsaikat.com/content/posts/essential-special-methods-for-object-creation/index.md

 In the example above the **self** argument is the object itself and we are also passing a value which is assigned to the *value* attribute of the object.

 ### `__call__` Method
 You create an instance by calling the class name.
 Internally it invokes the `__call__` method of the metaclass which is *type*.
-This call method is responsible of creating the object by calling the `__new__` method of the class and initiating the object by calling `__init__` method of the class.
+This call method is responsible of creating the object by calling the `__new__` method of the class and initializing the object by calling `__init__` method of the class.
 And it finally returns the newly created object.

 ```python
 class CustomMeta(type):